 The Student Health Services Office is located in the Student Affairs Building (Heritage South).
-The Health Services Office strives to maintain and improve the total health of each student and the overall Lincoln College community.
+The Health Services Office strives to maintain and improve the total health of each student and the overall Lincoln

+College community.
 Healthy attitudes and behaviors are encouraged so each student will be able to take charge of their own health, feel better, and be more productive.
 All on-campus health services are offered free of charge to students.
 Examples of health services offered by the Office include:

-- Initial assessment of illness or injury with referral to a health care provider - Some non-prescription medications - Blood pressure monitoring, weight checks and diet consultations - Immunization information and referrals - Health education materials including the publication and distribution of the online newsletter Student Health 101
+- Initial assessment of illness or injury with referral to a health care provider

+- Basic diagnostic testing

+- Some non-prescription medications

+- Blood pressure monitoring, weight checks and diet consultations

+- Immunization information and referrals